Free Shipping on orders over 150€

 Sharpening Your Observational Skills

-Success depends as much on observation as it does on tackle.
-As with any fishing, understanding the behaviour of the fish and the environment around them is critical.
-Pay attention to these elements:
+Success depends as much on reading the water as it does on tackle.
+Pay attention to these key factors:

 Savouring the Start of the Season